mherman-fi/cool-projects/README.md

 It was decided an on-demand site for the dataset project was not necessary given its limited scope.
 But it's still pretty cool.
 Feel free to look around.

-See individual project readmes for more information.
+See individual project readmes for further information.